ArthurF23/Cryptography/Headers/Encryption/ReadMe.md

 12th Letter: 36077477 "e"

-When Decrypting, it takes the key and divides it by 2, then subrtacts that from the chunk/letter to get the ASCII char number.
+When Decrypting, it takes the key and divides it by the scramble which is 2, then subrtacts that from the chunk/letter to get the ASCII char number.

 72154752 / 2 = 36077376